canonical/open-documentation-academy/landscape/how-to/install-landscape-server-on-microsoft-azure.md

 ```

 It takes a few minutes to create the VM and supporting resources.

+> [!NOTE]
+When creating the VM an error may occur with the code `MarketplacePurchaseEligibilityFailed`.
+This error indicates that before the subscription can use this image, you need to accept the legal terms of the image.
+Viewing and accepting the terms can be done via the Azure CLI.
+Refer to Microsoft Azure documentation [az vm image terms](https://learn.microsoft.com/en-us/cli/azure/vm/image/terms).

 Observe the process by tailing the `cloud-init-output.log` file.
 Replace `{landscape.domain.com}` with your FQDN or static IP address:
 ```